 Gemco performs every genre of theatre, so there are many different opportunities available over a year.

 When we do a musical, there are the lead roles, support roles, and ensemble roles.
-You’re welcome to audition for any of these, and the skill level required to perform these roles are listed from the most skill required, to the least skill.
+You’re welcome to audition for any of these, and the skill level required to perform these roles will be listed.

 To audition for musicals, you’ll typically be required to sing a song appropriate to the show, learn and perform a short dance routine in a group situation and read some dialogue from the script – All in a friendly situation.